 On the 2.4GHz band, the Linksys E8450 did about the same as similarly-specced Wi-Fi 6 broadcasters, topping at some 85Mbps in the best-case scenario.

 Considering the lackluster hardware specs, the Linksys E8450 did slightly better than my original expectations.
 It had nothing to wow anyone but enough to deliver good Wi-Fi speeds, fast enough for most sub-Gigabit Internet plans, in a small home.

 On the other hand, calling the Linksys E8450's NAS performance when hosting a portable storage device via its USB port "terrible" would be an understatement.
 It was a joke in my testing.

-Needless to say, don’t bother to use this router’s USB port at all.
+Don't bother to use this router's USB port at all.

 The Linksys E8450 AX3200 Wi-Fi 6 Dual-band Router is a little push in the right direction by Belkin.
-The new router is as straightforward and easy to use as a home router should be.
+The new router is as straightforward to use as a home router should be.
 It also poses no privacy concerns.

 In its particular case, though, the shoddy firmware weighs it down, and the low-end hardware doesn't help.
 Hopefully, things will get better via a firmware update.
 For now, still, you can think of its as a reliable, frill-free Wi-Fi 6 machine or a relatively small area.
 Get one if that's all you need.